Budget: Cental varsity in Leh, strengthening over 15K schools as per new NEP announced | Education

 Budget: Cental varsity in Leh, strengthening over 15K schools as per new NEP announced

-Setting up a central university in Leh, 100 new Sainik schools and Higher Education Commission of India, increasing collaboration with foreign institutions as well as strengthening over 15,000 schools as per new NEP, are among the major announcements from the education sector in the Budget for 2021-22 announced on Monday.
+Setting up a central university in Leh, 100 new Sainik schools and Higher Education Commission of India, increasing collaboration with foreign institutions, strengthening over 15,000 schools as per new NEP and reforms in board exams from 2022 are among the major announcements from the education sector in the Budget announced on Monday.

 ''In Budget 2019-20, I had mentioned about the setting-up of Higher Education Commission of India.
 We would be introducing legislation this year to implement the same.
 It will be an umbrella body having 4 separate vehicles for standard-setting, accreditation, regulation, and funding.''
 In the Budget, the blanket exemption in annual receipts for charitable trusts running educational institutions, has been increased from Rs 1 crore to 5 crore.